mcgrew/dwrandomizer/README.md

     -i, --no-searchitems  Do not randomize the locations of searchable items (Fairy Flute, Erdrick's Armor, Erdrick's Token).
-    --ips                 Also create an IPS patch for the original ROM -g, --no-growth       Do not randomize player stat growth.
+    --ips                 Also create an IPS patch for the original ROM -f, --fast-leveling   Set XP requirements for each level to 75% of normal.
+    -F, --very-fast-leveling
+                          Set XP requirements for each level to 50% of normal.
+    -g, --no-growth       Do not randomize player stat growth.
     -G, --ultra-growth    Enable ultra randomization of player stat growth.
     -l, --no-repel        Do not move repel to level 8.